laposta/connect-googlecontacts/README.md

 ** USE WITH EXTREME CAUTION: ALL LISTS ON THE LAPOSTA ACCOUNT WILL BE REMOVED **

-To a laposta bridge the following options must be sent to https://{googleposta_host}/sync/reset using the POST method.
+To reset a laposta bridge the following options must be sent to https://{googleposta_host}/sync/reset using the POST method.

 * **email** - Laposta account holder email
 * **lapostaApiToken** - Laposta API key